KolmogorovLab/Severus/README.md

 VCF contains additional information about SVs, such as the clustering of complex variants.
 Please see the detailed description [below](#additional-fields-in-the-vcf).

-#### breakpoint_graph.gv

-Severus outputs a breakpoint graph in graphvis format that describes the derived structure of tumor haplotypes.
-Solid edges correspond to the fragments of the reference genome (L: length C: coverage) and dashed colored edges correspond to non-reference connections from reads (R: number of support reads).
-See the detailed description of the graph format [below](#breakpoint-graphs). `breakpoints_clusters.tsv` contains the same breakpoint information in the text format.

 #### html plots

-Severus also outputs subgraph as interactive plotly graph.
+Severus outputs a breakpoint graph as interactive plotly graph that describes the derived structure of tumor haplotypes.
 See the detailed description [below](#breakpoint-graphs).

 #### breakpoint_double.csv